In this article; we will discuss 9 purposes of building foundation.

 8. Protection against Soil Movements

-One of the important purposes of the building foundation is to prevent or resist the movements of soil.
+One of the important purposes of the building foundation is to prevent or resist the movement of soil.

 The foundation also helps to minimize the formation of cracks and distress in the superstructure above it due to the alternate expansion and contraction of the subsoil as a result of the movement of moisture in some soils.